MarkDBlackwell/rabbit_starter/README.markdown

 * rabbitMQ server version 1.6.0 or later

 ## Howto
-  After installing the software listed in the requirements (and running
+  After installing the software listed in the requirements, run

 ```bash
 bundle install
 ```

-  open a console on your system, and from the top directory of this repository execute
+  Open a console on your system, and from the top directory of this repository execute

 ```bash
 ruby producer.rb